Click on each question for answers to frequently asked questions about Virtual NSLI-Y.

 How do session times work if participants/teachers are all in different time zones?

-All sessions are scheduled according to the U.S. Eastern time zone.
+All sessions are scheduled according to the U.S. Eastern Time Zone.
 Adjust class times according to your location.

 What if Virtual NSLI-Y sessions fall on a federal or religious holiday?